 Push the fast forward button to fast forward a cassette tape.
 "FF" will appear on the display.
-Push the revers button to rewind a tape.
+Push the reverse button to rewind a tape.
 "REW" will appear on the display.

-To stop the tape while it is fast forwarding, push on the up side of the track down/up button or "TAPE"; to stop the tape while it is rewinding, push on the down side of the track down/up button or "TAPE".
+To stop the tape while it is fast forwarding, push the fast forward button or "TAPE"; to stop the tape while it is rewinding, push the reverse button or "TAPE".

-If a tape side rewinds completely, the casette player will stop and then play that same side.
+If a tape side rewinds completely, the cassette player will stop and then play that same side.
 If a tape fast forwards completely, the cassette player will play the other side of the tape, using the auto-reverse feature.